rizac/me-compute/README.md

 ## Usage:

-First of all, you should configure your routine.
-In the repository a `config` directory is available with all configuration files already setup: you can use it (for developers: it's ignored by `git`) or copy it elsewhere: the only configuration file to be customized is `download.yaml` (all other files are already setup with defaults).
+First of all, you should configure your download routine.
+In the repository a `config` directory (git-ignored) is available, with all configuration files already

-Open `download.yaml`, setup `dburl` the database URL (postgres) or file (sqlite) where the waveforms and metadata downloaded from the event (parameter `events_url`) and dataselect (`data_url`) FDSN web services, and all other parameters, if needed.
+setup: you can use the directory or copy it elsewhere: it contains several configuration files, already filled with default values and that should be modified by experienced
+users: the only configuration file that need to be customized is `download.yaml` (see below)

 ### Events and data Download: